 I've found in the work they describe some mistakes and typos which I've been correcting.
 (Being one's own editor can be a problem.)

 I don't like being described as an amateur after twenty-five years or more of study and hard work – but okay.
 Professional historians are thought of as holding university positions.
 They publish their work on paper rather than for free on the internet.
-(Lately they have been attacked as elitists, but I respect all honest work involving historical research, with more work producing more respect.
+(Lately they have been attacked as elitists, but I respect all honest work involving historical research.
 I own two volumes titled The History of the World in Christian Perspective that were written with not enough research.)

 If you find inaccuracy or false assumption in my work, maybe you would be kind enough to tell me about it here.